blackdwarf/core-docs/docs/cli/dnx-migration.md

 This instructs `dotnet build` to emit an entry point for your application, effectively making your code runnable.
 If you are building a class library, simply omit the above section.

 If you have a "commands" section in your `project.json`, you can remove it.
-For ASP.NET Core applications, you can use just `dotnet run` to run them (or `dotnet build` and then `dotnet <path-to-dll>`); with the CLI, the need for a special command "web" went away.

 Some of the commands that used to exist as DNU commands, such as Entity Framework CLI commands, are being ported to be per-project extensions to the CLI.
 If you built your own commands that you are using in your projects, you need to